vi-t-huynh/aznbb/README.md

 # 🪴 Plantify

-Welcome to Plantify, a sleek and simple eCommerce platform for plant enthusiasts.
-Plantify offers a seamless way to browse and purchase a variety of plants.
+Plantify is a responsive eCommerce platform for plant enthusiasts, offering a seamless browsing and purchasing experience.

 ## 🚀 Features